Anti-war film: Criticism

-Several filmmakers and critics have been quoted as stating that "there is no such thing as an anti-war film", first attributed to François Truffaut.
-This school of criticism argues that cinema is inherently "an inadequate medium through which to convey the horrors of conflict" and that any such portrayal of combat and violence will always glorify warfare on some level, even if only through the death of the author.
-Supposedly failed anti-war films in this regard include Full Metal Jacket and Saving Private Ryan; The former was decried as "another goddamn recruiting film" by Samuel Fuller, while the latter was criticized by Toby Miller as legitimizing the United States as the military savior of the world.
+Several filmmakers and critics have been quoted as stating that "there is no such thing as an anti-war film", a statement often attributed to François Truffaut.
+This school of criticism argues that cinema is inherently "an inadequate medium through which to convey the horrors of conflict" and that portrayals of combat may inadvertently glorify warfare by emphasizing the adventure, thrill and camaraderie of combat.
+Supposedly failed anti-war films in this regard include Full Metal Jacket and Saving Private Ryan.
+The former was described by filmmaker Samuel Fuller as "another goddamn recruiting film", with Fuller arguing that teenage viewers could come away impressed by the idea of wartime combat.
+The latter has also attracted criticism for its portrayal of the United States' role in World War II; film scholar Toby Miller argued that the film legitimized the idea of the United States as "the last great saviour of humanity".